 The first part of Cathedra 900 was a 3D artwork banner exhibition, displayed in Exeter Cathedral’s nave throughout August and September 2012.
 Mark created twenty eight large-scale 3D artwork banners that were hung from the fourteen columns in the cathedral’s nave.
 Over 40,000 visitors saw the exhibition and were able to experience the 3D effect by wearing blue/red 3D glasses.
 The design of the banners was strongly influenced by Exeter Cathedral’s unusual symmetrical design, and their patterns were directly linked to the scale and form of cathedral features.
 On close inspection, visitors saw that twenty four of the twenty eight banners contained imagery taken from either within or immediately surrounding the cathedral.
 The remaining four banners showed Roman artefacts, a reference to the Roman community that existed on the site in earlier times.
 The 3D banner exhibition was on display again at Exeter Cathedral throughout September 2016.

-Literature Works, a charity set up to enable and nurture literature development activity in the South West, collaborated with the Cathedra 900 project by generously funding the involvement of award-winning children’s author, Kathryn White, to run Cathedra 900 creative writing workshops in March 2013 in the Cathedral’s Chapter House.
+Literature Works, a charity set up to enable and nurture literature development activity in the South West of England, collaborated with the Cathedra 900 project by generously funding the involvement of award-winning children’s author, Kathryn White, to run Cathedra 900 creative writing workshops in March 2013 in the Cathedral’s Chapter House.

 In addition to the Literature Works supported creative writing workshops, other creative workshops were staged in digital photography supported by Devon Camera Ltd, ceramics supported by the Exeter-based CEDA charity staged by Richenda MacGregor, and performance and voice coaching sessions staged by professional actor and performer, Emily Kreider.

 From 15th–19th April 2013, Mark Ware exhibited an audio/visual installation in the Exeter Cathedral’s Chapter House.
 The installation consisted of an 8 channels of sounds, and a selection of 300 of his images of the cathedral (nine of which are below).

 A multimedia live performance, Exeter Cathedral Nave